Al-Kohollik/discord-simpleRPC/README.md

 3. Turn off the status by either pressing Ctrl+C while in the window or closing the command prompt.

 ### Help/Contact
-Create an issue or contact me at `Al Kohollik#7268`
+Create an issue or contact me at on Discord at `Al Kohollik#7268`